spiceai/docs/spiceaidocs/docs/data-connectors/duckdb.md

     params:
       open: path/to/duckdb_function_file.duckdb
 ```
-Note: For DuckDB Functions, `params.open` is still required.
+Note: For DuckDB functions, `params.open` is still required.

 Datasets created from DuckDB functions are similar to a standard `SELECT` query.
 For example: